Look through our calendar below to find both in person and online events.

 Everyone is welcome, regardless of experience.
 Come for informal group singing or just to listen, in person or via Zoom.

-To celebrate springtime and Earth Day (April 22), bring or request your favorite Spring songs, or songs about the environment, or any other songs!
-If you wish to request particular songs, it helps to keep the singing going if you let us know well in advance using the registration form linked below.
+If you wish to request particular songs, it helps to keep the singing going if you let us know well in advance using the registration form linked here.

-Susan McNelis will lead songs with guitar accompaniment, and any participant may lead any song, a cappella or self-accompanied.
+Special guests Peter Jones and Steve Jones will lead songs with guitar and piano accompaniment, and any participant may lead any song, a cappella or self-accompanied.

 In-person attendees should read and follow FSGW's Respiratory Virus Guidelines.